 Q: Is it really free with no watermark?
 Yes โ a good browser-based generator like PostMock is free and exports clean PNGs with no watermark or sign-up.

 Q: Will it look like a real iPhone screenshot?
 If you match the bubble colors, status bar, and typing style described above, yes.
-The tool handles the authentic iOS bubble shapes and status bar for you.
+The tool handles the authentic iOS bubble shapes and status bar for you, so the screenshot reads as a genuine text message thread captured on an iPhone.

 Q: Do my messages get saved anywhere?
 No. Everything is generated in your browser and is gone when you close the tab.